The local equivalent for “cheers” is Prost.

 A simple pronunciation guide is to ensure the word rhymes with “toast” (as spoken in dialect-free British English).
 It’s not perfect, but it’ll do.

 Instead of Prost, you can say zum Wohl (which sounds a little like zoom vole), particularly if drinking wine.
-This expression means “to your health” but is slowly dropping out of fashion.
+This expression means “to your health”.

-Whatever you say, don’t mix terms.
+Whatever you say, try to avoid mixing terms.
 So when the first person says Prost to you, say Prost back.

 That’s the simple bit over.